 Terra-Cotta Roof Tiles

 Terracotta clay roof tiles are attractive and add a rustic look that works in a desert or Mediterranean environment.
-Being made of clay and other natural materials, this style of roof is very durable without compromising beautiful curb appeal.
+Being made of clay and other natural materials, this roof style is durable without compromising beautiful curb appeal.
 Terra-Cotta roof tiles are fireproof and can last for over 100 years.
 What’s not to love?
 They’re low-maintenance and good for the environment!

 Hand-painted tile is characteristic of Spanish Colonial design and adds a colorful touch to a home.
 It also functions as a border or accent to balconies, archways, and stairs.
-Also known as Talavera tiles, these Spanish tiles are available in a variety of designs like pointed stars, intricate knots, floral patterns, and medallions.
+Also known as Talavera tiles, these Spanish tiles are available in various designs like pointed stars, intricate knots, floral patterns, and medallions.
 These added elements make hand-painted tile an authentic Spanish look.
 If you want to add a bold statement, you can always enlist an artist to create a Talavera tile mural.
 We know lots of great artists!
-This Spanish Revival style uses different kinds of patterns to highlight unique parts of a home like a terrace or a fountain.
+This Spanish Revival style uses different patterns to highlight a home’s unique parts, like a terrace or a fountain.

 Spanish Tile Flooring